Amber Miller - Reporter

 Melinda Roeder - Reporter

 Melinda Roeder joined the FOX45 news team in May 2007.
-She is an award winning journalist with several honors to her credit including 10 regional Emmys, six Edward R. Murrow Awards and more than 20 Associated Press Broadcasters Awards from chapters in Maryland, Kentucky, Indiana, South Dakota and Pennsylvania.
-In 2011, She was named "Best Reporter" by the Maryland Associated Press Broadcasters Association.
+She is an award winning journalist with several honors to her credit including 11 regional Emmys, six Edward R. Murrow Awards and more than 20 Associated Press Broadcasters Awards from chapters in Maryland, Kentucky, Indiana, South Dakota and Pennsylvania.
+She was named "Best Reporter" by the Maryland Associated Press Broadcasters Association in 2011 and again in 2013.
 Her awards represent achievements in a variety of categories - from investigative to feature and sports reporting.

 She serves as a National Trustee for the NCCB (Chesapeake Bay) Chapter of the National Academy of Television Arts and Sciences (NATAS), and is also a member of the Radio Television Digital News Association (RTNDA), Investigative Reporters and Editors (IRE) and the National Press Photographers Association (NPPA).

 Melinda graduated from Duquesne University in Pittsburgh where she studied Broadcast Journalism and Political Science.
+She is in the process of earning a Masters degree from Gonzaga University.
 She began her broadcasting career in radio as a writer and reporter.
 She later moved to Sioux Falls and made the switch to television.
 Since then she has moved around the country, working as a TV reporter, anchor, weather forecaster and sports announcer.

-She is originally from Pittburgh, Pennsylvania and remains an avid Steelers, Penguins and Pirates fan.
+She is originally from Pittsburgh, Pennsylvania and remains an avid Steelers, Penguins and Pirates fan.
 However, she does enjoy catching a game and eating some BBQ at Camden Yards on her days off.
-Her hobbies include politics, reading, scrapbooking, watching sports, baking and playing with her rescue dog, Mickey.
+Her hobbies include politics, reading, scrapbooking, watching sports, baking and playing with her dog, Mickey, an adorable little rescue mutt with a big-dog personality.
+Her mother is in the professional baker in the family, but Melinda has held her own, earning a ribbon for her pie in last years Maryland State Fair.
+One of her most cherished possessions is her great-grandmothers cookbooks, which have been handed down to her over the years.

 Morgan Adsit - Anchor